insomnious/game-hogwartslegacy/README.md

 # Features

 - Support for PAK-based mods
+- Support for load order
 - Automatic game detection
 <!-- - Installation of archives which include more than one mod.
 - Automatic detection of ModBuddy (the XCOM 2 modding toolkit).
   Load order management (including Steam Workshop entires) -->

+# Installation

+This extension requires Vortex >= 1.7.5.
+To install, click the Vortex button at the top of the page to open this extension within Vortex, and then click Install.

+You can also manually install it by downloading the main file and dragging it into the 'drop zone' labelled Drop File(s) in the Extensions tab at the bottom right.

+Afterwards, restart Vortex and you can begin installing supported Hogwarts Legacy mods with Vortex.

 # Game detection